sidney-eliot/3d-artists-handbook/content/texture-maps.md

 - Other: Materialize, Marmoset Toolbag

 ### Making Base Color Map using a photography
 The color map should not contain any shadows or ambient occlusion.
-Every photograph contains this so the first step is to remove them.
+Every photograph contains this, so the first step is to remove them.

 Example: